dreadted/azure-movies-api/README.md

 2. Go to Azure Extension / App Service and click &#xFF0B; sign to Create New Web App...
 Choose name and platform (Windows)

-~~3.
-Open your new App Service tree structure by clicking &rsaquo; and got to Deployments / Connect to a GitHub Repository...

-- Choose organization (Your username on GitHub)
-- Choose repository (Must be public?)
-  _TODO: Insert solution to this question!
-There might be an answer in [this Microsoft tutorial](https://docs.microsoft.com/sv-se/azure/javascript/tutorial-vscode-azure-app-service-node-01?tabs=bash).
-For now &ndash; let's jump over to Azure Portal instead:_~~

-4. Go to [Azure Portal](https://portal.azure.com/) and click "App Services" to find your new App Service:
+3. Go to [Azure Portal](https://portal.azure.com/) and click "App Services" to find your new App Service:

    - Click _Deployment Center_ under _Deployment_, choose _GitHub_ under _Continous Deployment_ and click _Authorize_
    - Log in to your GitHub account and click _Continue_